-The RTP percentage is built into the slot's programming by the game developer.
-It is mathematically encoded via the probabilities assigned to each symbol combination.
-Regulatory bodies — such as the Malta Gaming Authority (MGA) or the UK Gambling Commission — require that game developers have their RTP values independently tested and certified before a game can be published on licensed slot sites.
+The RTP percentage is the slot game's final inherent characteristic which the game developer must establish.
+The concept of RTP is mathematically encoded by determining the likelihood of each possible symbol combination.
+BACC authorities like Malta Gaming Authority (MGA) or the UK Gambling Commission mandatorily require that gaming companies have the RTP values independently verified and certified before the game can be released on licensed slot sites.

 Theoretical vs. Actual Returns

-The "theoretical" part of RTP is what trips up many players.
-The figure represents what would happen if an enormous population of players all played the same slot, pooling billions of spins together.
-On an individual level — your 100 or even 1,000 spins during a session — the actual return can vary wildly.
+That "theoretical" aspect of RTP usually confuses most gamblers.
+This number is what would follow if a huge group of players played the same slot, and billions of spins were combined into a pool.
+On a personal basis - your 100 or even 1,000 spins during one round - the real return can be very different.

-It's entirely possible (and quite common) to lose your entire session budget on a 97% RTP slot, or to walk away with a profit from a 94% RTP slot.
-That variance is a product of volatility, which we'll explore in detail later in this article.
+It is quite possible (and actually quite common) to lose all of your session money on a 97% RTP slot, or to make a profit on a 94% RTP slot.
+Such difference is a result of VOLATILITYwhich we will discuss very thoroughly later in this article.

-Reputable game providers like NetEnt, Pragmatic Play, Microgaming, and Play'n GO publish the RTP for every slot they develop.
-Many providers even offer multiple RTP configurations — for example, a slot might be available at 96.50% on one casino and 94.00% on another, depending on which version the casino operator has chosen to deploy.
+The leading game providers, like NetEnt, Pragmatic Play, Microgaming, and Play'n GO, release the RTP information for each slot they create.
+Actually, many providers allow for different RTP settings as well for instance, a slot might present an RTP of 96.50% on one casino and 94.00% on the other, based on the version the casino operator has decided to launch.

 Example of RTP Calculation